easy1staking-com/fn-bafin-cardano-sc/README.md

 ## How to compile
 The order to compile the contracts applying the proper validator parameters is the following:
-1) Decide the owner credential hash, the token AssetName and retrieve the CIP-113.spend script hash
+1) Decide the owner_credential_hash and the security_asset_name
-2) Compile power_users.mint
+2) Create the one-shot Config utxo with the unique NFT
-3) Compile power_users.spend
+3) Compile global_state.mint
-4) Compile users_status.mint
-5) Compile users_status.spend
-6) Compile global_state.spend
+4) Compile global_state.spend
-7) Compile global_state.mint
-8) Compile locked_tokens
-9) Create the one-shot GlobalState utxo with the unique NFT
+5) Create the one-shot GlobalState utxo with the unique NFT
+6) Compile minting_logic_script.withdraw
+7) Compile the CIP113 issuance_logic_script with minting_logic_script.withdraw hash as parameter
+8) Update Config with the correct hashes
+9) Compile power_users.mint
-10) Compile transfer_manager
+10) Compile power_users.spend
+11) Compile users.mint
+12) Compile users.spend
+13) Compile transfer_logic_script.withdraw
+14) Compile third_party_transfer_logic_script.withdraw

 ## Authors
 Matteo Coppola, as part of Finest team

 # -------------------------
 # OLD INFORMATION TO DELETE
-## Actors

-The flow implies the need of the following actors:
-* Bafin: declared as an Address
-* Issuer: approved by Bafin, the issuer of a certain security token
-* Admin: approved by a issuer, admins the users and security tokens for one security
-* User: CIP-113 compliant users with a state and any number of utxos containing security tokens

 ## How it works